avinaba123/RTL-Design-and-Synthesis-using-Sky130/README.md

 ## ROADMAP OF THE WORKSHOP

-1. ASIC Design Flow / RTL TO GDS Flow
-2. Some glimps about YOSYS OPEN SYNTHESIS SUITE, SKY130 TECHNOLOGY, iVerilog SIMULATOR and GTKwave
+1. Some glimps about YOSYS OPEN SYNTHESIS SUITE, SKY130 TECHNOLOGY, iVerilog SIMULATOR and GTKwave
-3. Day 1
+2. Day 1
     - Introduction to Verilog RTL design and Synthesis
       - Introduction to the iverilog open-source simulator and the iverilog design testbench
       - Using iverilog and gtkwave in the lab